-“JAKIM will ensure that all processes and procedures are according to Shariah principles before the issuance of the Halal Certificate including the provisions governing how raw ingredients are to be cooked.
-“Public awareness is required as the issue of whether a food outlet is halal or not, cannot be resolved through legislation alone but needs the cooperation and understanding of the public,” she told Malaysian Digest today.
+“JAKIM will ensure that all processes and procedures are fully compliant with Shariah principles before issuing any Halal certificates to any premises.
+“Public awareness is required as the issue of whether a food outlet is halal or not, cannot be resolved through legislation alone but needs the cooperation and understanding of the public too,” she told journalists.

-She said this when asked to comment on the status of a western food restaurant popular among urban dwellers, Tony Roma’s, that was recently questioned by patrons on the issue of Halal Certification from JAKIM.
-She said that any restaurant that does not have a Halal Certificate has not contravened any law or risk any action taken against it as long as they do not display any fake halal logo.
+She said this when asked to comment on the status of a western food restaurant popular among urban dwellers, Tony Roma’s, that was recently questioned by patrons on the issue of Halal certification from JAKIM.
+She said that any restaurant that does not have a Halal certificate has not contravened any law or risk any action taken against it as long as they do not display any fake halal logo.

 “The training is conducted at Tony Roma’s restaurant in Sunway which is recognized as a regional training center.